tabryan90/aa04-context/README.md

 Implement the following in the __problems/11-bind-set-timeout.js__ file.

-Write a function named `boundFuncTimer(obj, func, delay)` that will accept am object `obj`, a function `func`, and `delay` which is a number representing milliseconds.
+Write a function named `boundFuncTimer(obj, func, delay)` that will accept an object `obj`, a function `func`, and `delay` which is a number representing milliseconds.
 The `boundFuncTimer` should invoke the function `func` with `obj` as its context after a `delay`.